 - Analyzing ERISA health care plan claims data to evaluate benefit payments and fees, in matters involving corporate, union, and government health insurance plans.

-- Featured Expert R. Glenn Hubbard Dean Emeritus, Russell L. Carson Professor of Finance and Economics, Columbia Business School
+- Featured Expert R. Glenn Hubbard Dean Emeritus and Russell L. Carson Professor of Finance and Economics, Columbia Business School

 - Featured Expert D. Lee Heavner Managing Principal, Los Angeles